 The core pillars when raising investment for start-ups are:

-1. Raise Strategy
+1. Funding Strategy

 It’s also an important step to build your confidence, as you’ll go over all aspects of your business in such detail that you’ll be prepared to talk about it and show investors that you know the rules of the game.
 More than finding the funding for your start-up and raising it, a strategy will help you in the long-term and ensure you’re still in business in five years time.